mongodb/support-tools/replset-consistency/README.md

 The primary use-cases for this process are when:

 * a MongoDB replica set running on system architectures with weak memory ordering (ARM64 and POWER) is affected by [WT-10461](https://jira.mongodb.org/browse/WT-10461) which can cause affected nodes to store documents or index entries out of order, leading to inconsistencies and improperly sorted or incomplete query results on versions 4.2.0-4.2.23, 4.4.0-4.4.18, 5.0.0-5.0.14, 6.0.0-6.0.4 or rapid release versions 6.1.0-6.2.0.
+Use validateFull=true to guarantee WT-10461 detection.
+If validateFull=true is not an option for your cluster, the default arguments to this script still provide a reasonable likelihood of detecting WT-10461.
 * a MongoDB replica set has undergone an unsafe upgrade path identified by [WT-8395](https://jira.mongodb.org/browse/WT-8395), a defect which can introduce data inconsistencies when upgrading from versions 4.4.3-4.4.4 directly to 4.4.8-4.4.10 or 5.0.2-5.0.5.
 * all nodes of a MongoDB replica set have been separately impacted by [WT-7995](https://jira.mongodb.org/browse/WT-7995), [WT-7984](https://jira.mongodb.org/browse/WT-7984) on versions 4.4.2-4.4.8 and 5.0.0-5.0.2, and validate() output alone is not sufficient to rule out document-level inconsistencies between nodes.